tinko26/ao/docs/environment/lfsr.md

 # Linear-Feedback Shift Registers

-The `ao_lfsr.h` module defines [linear-feedback shift registers](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) (LFSR) in Galois configuration, that can be used to generate pseudo-random values.
+The `ao_lfsr.h` module defines [linear-feedback shift registers](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) in Galois configuration, that can be used to generate pseudo-random values.

 ## Types